Careers Ngā Turanga Mahi

 The BSA is committed to meeting the requirements of Kia Toipoto, the Public Service Pay Gaps Action Plan 2021-24.
 Kia Toipoto encompasses a comprehensive set of actions to help close gender, Māori, Pacific, ethnic, and other pay gaps in the Public Service.

 Our small size (currently nine employees in total) means we do not meet the threshold to produce meaningful gender or ethnic pay gap statistics.
 Changes in our staffing - even small changes - can impact significantly on our pay gap statistics and make our figures volatile.
-However, we remain mindful of the effect bias can have on salary decision-making and committed to further implementing the requirements of Kia Toipoto in 2023.
-We have created our Kia Toipoto Action Plan, including plans and targets to improve gender and ethnic representation in our team, this is available to view here.
+However, we are committed to undertaking the actions set out in our action plans to attract and retain candidates with diverse gender and ethnic representation.

 Current Vacancies